 also Sauron's lair.
 The Lord of the Rings trilogy is essential reading

 not only for fans of fantasy but for lovers of classic literature as well.
-Some like to put on their best Halloween Costumes before reading the books out loud... you should maybe try that one day?
+Some like to play games, for example visit here, before reading the books out loud... you should maybe try that one day?

 George Allen & Unwin, Ltd. of London published the first edition of The Fellowship of the Ring (the first part of Lord of the Rings) on 29 July of 1954.
 This printing numbered a mere 3,000 copies.

 On 11 November of 1954 the second part, The Two Towers was printed.
 There were 3.250 copies made of that run.
 Followed on the 20th of October 1955 by 7.000 copies of the Return of the King.
 All three feature the jacket design by Tolkien, which is called the Ring and Eye device.